Jon Krakauer: Journalism

 In 1999, he received an Arts and Letters award for Literature from the American Academy of Arts and Letters.

 Books

 Eiger Dreams

-Eiger Dreams: Ventures Among Men and Mountains (1990) is a non-fiction collection of articles and essays by Jon Krakauer on mountaineering and rock climbing.
+Eiger Dreams: Ventures Among Men and Mountains (1990) is a nonfiction collection of articles and essays by Jon Krakauer on mountaineering and rock climbing.
 It concerns a variety of topics, from ascending the Eiger Nordwand in the Swiss Alps, Denali in Alaska or K2 in the Karakoram, to the well-known rock climbers Krakauer has met on his trips, such as John Gill.